emilybstevens/CXR-ML/README.md

 ## Our Data

+### Data Source:
-Data for this analysis will be sourced from [Kaggle](https://www.kaggle.com/datasets/nih-chest-xrays/data?select=README_CHESTXRAY.pdf), utilizing chest X-rays compiled by the ``National Institutes of Health``.
+Data for this analysis will be sourced from [Kaggle](https://www.kaggle.com/datasets/nih-chest-xrays/data?select=README_CHESTXRAY.pdf), utilizing chest X-rays compiled by the National Institutes of Health (NIH).
 The dataset includes 112,120 X-ray images from 30,805 unique patients. </br></br>
 **Citation**: *Wang X, Peng Y, Lu L, Lu Z, Bagheri M, Summers RM.
 ChestX-ray8: Hospital-scale Chest X-ray Database and Benchmarks on Weakly-Supervised Classification and Localization of Common Thorax Diseases.
 IEEE CVPR 2017, ChestX-ray8Hospital-ScaleChestCVPR2017_paper.pdf*

+### Data Configuration:
+The NIH Data_Entry_2007.csv and Mortality_Rate_Classification.csv files are loaded into the "Google Colab to AWS.ipynb" notebook where it is formatted and coded to Amazon Web Services (AWS).
+PGAdmin accesses the data files via the AWS connection and the queries from the "DB_csvfile_config" are run to split the multi-label x-ray images.
+Once the multi-labels are split apart, they are ranked against the mortality table to identify the triage level for each x-ray images.
+The data_prep.ipynb jupyter notebook accesses the data via PGAdmin and pre-processing the data for the machine learning model and training and testing datasets are created.
+From here the data_prep.ipynb is fed into the beta_net.ipynb file for the machine learning model.

 ## Our Questions